 Upon receipt of trigger response(s) from the NSE, the Receiver shall set the triggerStatus attribute of the <triggerRequest> resource:

-If the Receiver receives a confirmation from the NSE that the trigger was accepted, the Receiver shall set the triggerStatus attribute to TRIGGER_SUBMITTED.
+If the Receiver receives a confirmation from the NSE that the trigger was accepted, the Receiver shall set the triggerStatus attribute to TRIGGER_TRIGGERED.

 If the Receiver receives an indication that the trigger request was successfully delivered, the Receiver shall set the triggerStatus attribute to TRIGGER_DELIVERED.